Asian Trekking: Overview

 Asian Trekking facilitates the climbs of many summits, including Mount Everest.
 The company offers trekking and climbing packages, expert guides, and logistical support to clients.
-Amongst its accolades, it has successfully guided: the world's oldest female on the summit of Everest; the first blind Asian man on Everest; the first double summit of Mt.
-Everest in one season (from Nepal and Tibet); the first ascent of Mt.
+Amongst its accolades, it has successfully guided: the world's oldest female on the summit of Everest; the first blind Asian man on Everest; the first double summit of Mount Everest in one season (from Nepal and Tibet); the first ascent of Mt.
 Burke Khang (6942 meters) and Dragmarpo Ri.

 Asian Trekking claims to have a commitment to sustainable tourism and environmental conservation.
 The company has been involved in initiatives aimed at preserving the fragile Himalayan ecosystem and supporting local communities.
-Asian Trekking has organized the clean up of over 25,000 kg of garbage from the slopes of Mt.
-Everest.
+Asian Trekking has organized the clean up of over 25,000 kg of garbage from the slopes of Mount Everest.
 During the COVID-19 pandemic, Asian Trekking partnered with the Swiss luxury brand Bally to attempt to clean the base camps of all 8000 meters peaks in Nepal.